-Before running a full-service entertainment company, I had a 16-year career in Retail Loss Prevention (half of those as manager).
+Before running a full-service entertainment company, I had a 16-year career in Retail Loss Prevention, and I served as a manager for half of that period.
 I worked for four retail giants before leaving the business in 2010.

-I am certified in Wicklander-Zulawski Interview and Interrogation Techniques, (the gold standard, used mainly for obtaining confessions from dishonest retail employees) and since leaving the business, I've kept my ear to the ground and my eyes to the internet for the latest changes in the retail industry and loss prevention.
+I am certified in Wicklander-Zulawski Interview and Interrogation Techniques, and these are the gold standard when it comes to obtaining confessions from dishonest retail employees.
+Since leaving the business, I've kept my ear to the ground and my eyes on the internet for the latest changes in the retail industry and loss prevention.

-Now, I’m pleased to share some of what I learned in my 16 years in the industry with you.
+Now, I’m pleased to share some of what I've learned throughout my 16 years in the industry with you.

 The Shoplifter Has No Rules